About Villa Matahari

 A laundry room with an open patio is located behind the kitchen and has a direct access from the parking area.
 This room as well as the staff toilet and dressing room are reserved for the private use of the staff.

 A convenient storage room is also located behind the main building next to the main access of the villa.
 This room, as well as two open patios, is used by the gardener and engineering staff to store their tools and other equipment to run the villa properly.

-The office, also for private use of the staff to handle the villa, is located on the ground floor with direct access to the parking area in order to avoid bothering the privacy of the guests.
+The office, also for private use of the Manager to handle the villa, is located on the ground floor with direct access to the parking area in order to avoid bothering the privacy of the guests.

 Parking & Security Post

 A huge sliding ironwood gate gives access to the property and the parking area which is paved by concrete blocks covered with grass and capable to accommodate several cars and motorcycles.
-A security post is placed next to the main gate so the security officers assist guests when arriving or leaving the villa.
+A security post is conveniently placed next to the main gate so the security officers assist the guests when arriving or leaving the villa.
 The security officers will be in the security post at night while the staff is resting to control the access and assist guests if needed.